wilsonmar/LoadRunner/js_date_lib.md

         LAST);
 ```

+2. While you are there, right-click on the LoadRunner code line **after** this and set a **Breakpoint** so
+execution can pause there during debugging.

+The format specification 'YYYY-MM-DD' is needed because there are different formats for dates:

+* "YYYY-MM-DD" is for a date such as 2015-12-30.
+This is ISO 8601 popular everywhere outside the US.
+* YYYYMMDD specifies a 4 digit year, 2 digit month, and 2 digit day of month.
+* var d = new Date("July 21, 1983 01:15:00"); // defines the input to populate the data object using JavaScript code.

 This example calls a file named **lr_js_date_lib.js** stored in the script folder.

-Instead of a string, the input parameter can come from a LoadRunner parameter already defined:
+BTW, instead of a hard-coded string, the input parameter can come from a LoadRunner parameter already defined:

 ```
         "Code=getWorkingAdultBirthDate(LR.getParam('YYYY-MM-DD'));",